spacemeshos/smrepl/README.md

-# CLIWallet
+# Spacemesh CLI Wallet

 ## Overview
 A basic reference Spacemesh CLI Wallet designed to work together with a [go-spacemesh full node](https://github.com/spacemeshos/go-spacemesh).

+The CLI Wallet is designed for developers who want to hack on the Spacemesh platform.
+For non-devs we recommend using Smapp - the Spacemesh App.
+[Smapp](https://github.com/spacemeshos/smapp) is available for all major desktop platforms and includes a wallet.

 ## Building